 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
+Your doctor is likely to ask you a few questions.
 Being ready to answer them may save time to go over any points you want to spend more time on.
-Your doctor may ask:
+You may be asked:

 - When did you begin experiencing symptoms?